Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 ## 9.5 Budget Reflection

-Not applicable — the entire project uses lab-provided hardware (Spartan-7 Boolean board, USB cable, laptop) and free open-source software tools (Vivado, Python, pyserial, matplotlib).
+Not applicable — the entire project uses lab-provided hardware (Spartan-7 Boolean board, USB cable, laptop) and free open-source  tools (Vivado, Python, pyserial, matplotlib).
 There are no procurement costs.

 ---